 Governmental fund equity is called the fund balance.
 Fund balance is further classified as reserved and unreserved, with unreserved being further split into designated and undesignated.
 Reserved means that the fund balance is not available for expenditure because resources have already been expanded (but not consumed), or a legal restriction has been place on certain assets that makes them only available to meet future obligations.
-Designated fund balances result when management tentatively sets aside to reserved fund balances, designated amount can be changed at the discretion of management.
+Designated fund balances result when management tentatively sets aside amounts to reserve fund balances.
+Designated amounts can be changed at the discretion of management.